A woman was killed during alligator attack on Hilton Head. Here’s what we know

 Martin said in August he thinks that education of property owners and renters is important for preventing any future incidents.

 Sea Pines CSA told residents in an email that “alligators inhabit our area and they do live in Sea Pines, assume every body of water could contain an alligator” and South Carolina law prohibits feeding or enticing alligators.

 Lucas said SCDNR’s major piece of advice to everyone is to not feed the alligators.

-“Feeding alligators can quickly make them dangerous to people,” Lucas said.
+“Feeding alligators can quickly make them dangerous to people,” Lucas said in August.
 He said once people do this, the alligators will start associating people with food and be more likely to approach them.